kadir014/nova-physics/docs/getting_started/index.rst

             nvCircleShape_new(1.5), // Circle shape with radius of 1.5
             NV_VEC2(0.0, 0.0),
             0.0,
-            nvMaterial_RUBBER, // Giving the ball a rubber material, so it bounces );
+            nvMaterial_RUBBER // Giving the ball a rubber material, so it bounces );

         nvSpace_add(space, ball);